AryanRnyr/Bus-Reservation-System/README.md

 ---

 > Thank you for checking out this project!
-If you like it, consider starring the repo or contributing improvements.
+If you like it, consider starring the repo or using it for inspiration only.